tsuru/tsuru/docs/roadmap.rst

 suggest an issue to a milestone, and discuss about any issue in the next tsuru release.

-At globo.com, we have goals by quarter of a year (short term goals bellow), but it doesn't mean that there's only one release per quarter.
+At globo.com, we have goals by quarter of a year (short term goals below), but it doesn't mean that there's only one release per quarter.
 We also have internal goals and our focus will be on these.
 But they are not immutable and we can change any goal at any time as community need.
 Our releases have one or more